 If you’re new to the wireless speaker world, you’re probably only planning to buy one or two devices to get started.
 But what happens further down the line?

 You might want to add more components.
-Perhaps you’d eventually like a sound bar for your TV, some bookshelf speakers for your office, or a waterproof speaker for your bathroom?
+Perhaps you’d eventually like a sound bar for your TV, some bookshelf speakers for your office, a waterproof speaker for your bathroom, or an outdoor speaker for listening on the go ?

 You don’t want to hit the shops for an upgrade, only to discover the product you want isn’t available in your chosen ecosystem.
 The difference between the Bose and Sonos product ranges (which both include several speaker sizes, sound bars, subs, and audio-in adaptors) and the Bluesound PULSE range (which only has three different speakers) is vast.